Semantic Text Analysis for Detection of Compromised Accounts on Social Networks: Experiment Results

-We turn to research question \textbf{(\rom{2})} and investigate how our language model based approach compares to other methods.
-Table~\ref{tab:classifier-accuracy} lists the results for our approach (\featurelm{}) and \featuredtov{}.
+We turn to research question~\textbf{(\rom{3})} and investigate how our language model based features compares to state-of-the-art text classification features.
+Table~\ref{tab:classifier-accuracy} lists the results for our features (\featurelm{}) and \featuredtov{}.
 Best performance is reached when 50\% of tweets are compromised, with accuracy at 0.80 and 0.71, respectively.
 When the number of compromised tweets is reduced by half, the accuracy drops to 0.75 and 0.69.
-When the amount of compromised tweets is set to 10\% and 5\%, accuracy further reduces for both approaches.
+When the amount of compromised tweets is set to 10\% and 5\%, accuracy further reduces for both features.
 For random ratios, the performance is slightly lower than for the fixed 25\% ratio.
 It is expected that this performance falls somewhere within the lower (5\%) and upper (50\%) bounds for performance.
-Summarizing, we see that \featurelm{} outperforms \featuredtov{} on all measures, except Recall.
+Summarizing, we see that \featurelm{} achieves higher Accuracy and Precision, whereas \featuredtov{} achieves higher Recall.

-In Table \ref{tab:comp-features} we compare \featurelm{} to general text representations.
+In Table \ref{tab:comp-features} we compare \featurelm{} to general text classification features and their combinations.
 It can be seen that \featuredtov{} performs better than the word based models.
 This might be due to the fact that \featuredtov{} is able to learn a better representation for each document, compared to \featuretfidf{} and \featurecount{}. \featuredtov{} outperforms the \featuretfidf{} model by up to 15 percentage points ($\approx$27\% relative improvement), if the amount of compromised tweets reaches 50\%.
 The performance improvement is less drastic when only small amounts of tweets are compromised.
 We further find that \featurelm{} performs best, as it outperforms \featuretfidf{} and \featuredtov{} with 6 and 7 percentage points when only 5 percent of tweets are compromised, respectively.
 The most distinguishing performance is achieved when the amount of compromised tweets reaches 50\%.
 There, \featurelm{} outperforms \featuredtov{} with 9 percentage points ($\approx$13\% relative improvement) and \featuretfidf{} with 24 percentage points ($\approx$43\% relative improvement).
-We argue that this is strong evidence for the superiority of the \featurelm{} approach compared to other text classification methods.
+We argue that this is strong evidence for the superiority of the \featurelm{} feature compared to other general text classification features.